alokkumarr/my-big-project-/README.md

 # Introduction

-This is the Synchronoss Analytics Workbench (SAW) repository.
-It provides documentation and tools common to SAW modules such as SAW Security, SAW Servies and SAW Web.
+This is the SAW bundle source code repository.
+It provides documentation and tools common to all SAW modules, which include SAW Security, SAW Servies and SAW Web.

+# Operations

+See the [operations guide](doc/operations.md) for details about installing, configuring and monitoring.